thegetty/bronze-guidelines/content/vocabulary/brazing.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "In bronze sculpture, a technique for joining separately cast parts or repairs or filling casting defects by localized addition of a molten copper alloy of slightly lower melting temperature than that of the cast.
-Unlike in welding, the contact zones of the sections to be joined are not brought to a molten stage."
+definition: 'In bronze sculpture, a technique for joining separately cast parts or repairs or filling casting defects by localized addition of a molten copper alloy of slightly lower melting temperature than that of the cast.
+Unlike in welding, the contact zones of the sections to be joined are not brought to a molten stage.'
 ---

 <div class="backmatter">